pmaher1/sAFTjm/README.md

 - `gp`: the Gaussian-process sAFT joint model.
 - `jm2`: an optional proportional-hazards joint model fit with `JMbayes2`.

+Note that the original Bernstein polynomial formulation (`bp1`) refers to the Bernstein polynomial formulation implemented prior to this project.
+This was not directly ran in the Workplace Project Report, however is included here to give reference about it's construction.

 ## Directory Layout

 - `Simulation-Workflow/`: data generation, model fitting, HPC batch execution, and result formatting.